 More importantly, newcomers need emotional and social support when they arrive, and sponsors commit to providing this for a period of one year.
 Almost all sponsors find that the relationships extend far beyond that first year, and many sponsors feel like they have gained extended members of their family.

 This all sounds like the best thing ever!
 How much money does a group have to raise to sponsor a refugee?

-Required funds begin at $16,500 to sponsor and individual and go up from there, to $35,500 to sponsor a family of five.
+Required funds begin at $16,500 to sponsor an individual and go up from there, to $35,500 to sponsor a family of six.
 Each person on top of that requires $2,700.